 3) Finally, you can use controllers to have quick control over sliders.
 Previously, Capture One had support for only high-end retouch panels by Tangent.
 Fortunately, things have changed during the last three years, and now there are way more controllers to choose from.
 Here I have described all the available controllers for Capture One.

 Basically, there are three tools for color correction: White Balance, Color Balance, and Color Editor.
 WB and Color Balance adjustments usually fit group-editing-concept and can be easily copied.
 Thus, most of the individual corrections are done with Color Editor.

 The problem is that selecting colors manually and adjusting their values don’t really fit high-speed editing.
 Fortunately, Capture One 20 introduced the Direct Color Editor.
 It allows you to quickly pick any color on an image and adjust it just by moving your cursor.
-Check out this tutorial to learn more about Direct Color Editor:

 Direct Color editing might feel weird at first, but this is a perfect tool for batch editing.
 For most of the event photos, you don’t need to perform some sophisticated color correction.
 All you need is to remove, say, magenta color cast on a particular image.
 For such a task, Direct Color Editor fits just awesomely.